zaccaria-lab/TRACERx_simulation_tool/README.md

-# TRACERx evolutionary simulation tool:
+# TRACERx evolutionary simulation tool

-## Running the tool:
+## Setup:
 Creating simulations using the tools requires the following packages:

-1. Python = 3.9.5
+- Python = 3.9.5
-2. Numpy
+- Numpy
-3. Pandas
+- Pandas
-4. Jupyter
+- Jupyter
-5. ipykernel
+- ipykernel
-6. ipython
+- ipython
-7. Scipy
+- Scipy
-8. Python-graphviz
+- Python-graphviz

 These packages can be installed using anaconda into a new environment and used to create simulations using the following commands: